-Master of Arts – Integrated Studies
+Master of Arts – Interdisciplinary Studies

-Athabasca University's Master of Arts - Integrated Studies (MA-IS) degree offers students a unique opportunity to engage in a program of study that spans the arts, humanities, and social sciences.
+Athabasca University's Master of Arts - Interdisciplinary Studies (MA-IS) degree offers students a unique opportunity to engage in a program of study that spans the arts, humanities, and social sciences.
 The degree is comprehensive in scope but specific in focus, requiring students to choose at least one focus area from among several areas of inquiry.
 Students are taught to think holistically, critically, and reflectively, and to focus on the articulations and points of overlap between specialized and generalized knowledge.
 Exposure to a range of disciplines and interdisciplinary methods prepares students to envisage and pursue innovative solutions to a variety of problems.
 The degree teaches students to situate and contextualize knowledge and practices on a broad intellectual continuum that integrates theories, methods, and practices from the arts, humanities, and social sciences.

 Athabasca University's MA-IS degree attracts recent and longtime graduates from a wide range of disciplines, careers, and professions.
 Some possess baccalaureate degrees in the arts, humanities, and social sciences, others in the natural sciences and professions.
 What all MA-IS students share is a desire to engage in multidisciplinary studies that reflect their interests and lived experience in the community and workplace.
 Current and past MA-IS students include: administrators (private, public and NGO); educators (adult educators, teachers, and trainers); directors, managers and supervisors; homemakers; nurses; social workers; members of the correction, military, and police services; and religious leaders from various faiths.

 Brief History of MA-IS